c-blake/suggest/README.md

 This cold-cache scenario is yet another "system layer performance fragility" of SymSpell.
 Notice that linear scan's order 10s of ms cold-cache can now be 100x faster than SymSpell's seconds.
-Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is, of course, more common these days, but even so..to keep SymSpell a performance winner in deployment one wants to ensure cached pages.
+Indeed the probability is order 50% that the first typo query will be 25x slower or worse than a linear scan as well as this time being user noticable.
+Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is more common these days, but even so..to keep SymSpell a performance winner in deployment, one wants to ensure cached pages.

 Of course, the above commentary also applies to *non-persistent* SymSpell implementations in execution environments where swap/page files are possible.